-Corporation: Louisiana-Pacific Corporation, a Delaware corporation Director: , a Non-Employ ee Director of Corporation Plan: The Louisiana-Pacific Corpora tion 2000 Non-Employee Director Restricted Stock Plan Restricted Stock: shares of Corporation's common stock subject to an Award made under the Plan as of the Grant Date Grant Date: 200 Certificate: Stock certificate number evidencing the Restricted Stock issued in Director's s name as of the Grant Date AGREEMENT Corporation and Director agre ee as follows: 1.
-Defined Terms.
-Capitali ized terms not otherwise defined in this Agreement have the meanings given them in the Plan ı.
-2. Grant of Restricted Stock .
-As of the Grant Date, Corpor ation grants to Director an Award for the Restricted Stock.
-3. Restrictions .
-Director a of which is attached to this Agreen Stock is subject to the Restrictions and all the terms and con- ditions set forth in the Plan, a copy 4.
-Federal Tax Elections.
-Restricted Stock.
-Director agrees to notify Corpor ation promptly if Director makes an election under Code Sec tion 83(b) with respect to the destricted Stock, together with an executed counterpart of this expiration of the Restricted Stock Period with respect to this STOCK POWER as attorney-in-fact Restricted Stock, Corporation will to transfer the stock on the book hold the Certificate and this Sto to Corporation the shares of Restricted Stock evidenced by the sof Corporation, with full power of substitution.
-Although Eck Power during the Restriction Period described in the Planaector, together with a new, unrestricted, certificate for the Re Director is the owner of the .
-Upon expiration of the Corporation: LOUISIANA -PACIFIC CORPORATION Ву Its Director: A-8
+Corporation: Louisiana-Pacific Corporation, a Delaware corporation Director: , a Non-Employee Director of Corporation Plan: The Louisiana-Pacific Corporation 2000 Non-Employee Director Restricted Stock Plan Restricted Stock: shares of Corporation's common stock subject to an Award made under the Plan as of the Grant Date Grant Date: 200 Certificate: Stock certificate number evidencing the Restricted Stock issued in Director's name as of the Grant Date AGREEMENT Corporation a nd Director agree as follows: 1.
+Defined Tagiven them in the 2.
+Grant of I the Restricted Sto $Restricted\ Stock.$ As of the Grant Date, Corporation grants to Director an Award for ek.
+3. Restrictionall the terms and Exhibit A. ns.
+Director acknowledges that the Restricted Stock is subject to the Restrictions and conditions set forth in the Plan, a copy of which is attached to this Agreement as ax Elections.
+Director agrees to notify Corporation promptly if Director makes an de Section 83(b) with respect to the Restricted Stock. executed counterp 2.
+Director agrees that the Certificate for the Restricted Stock, together with an part of this Restricted Stock Award Agreement and Stock Power, will be held by the expiration of the Restricted Stock Period with respect to this Award as described in STOCK POWER Stock evidenced by the books of Corpo Stock, Corporation in the Plan.
+Upon the Grant Date, Director assigns and transfers to Corporation the shares of Restricted the Certificate and appoints as attorney-in-fact to transfer the stock on ration, with full power of substitution.
+Although Director is the owner of the Restricted will hold the Certificate and this Stock Power during the Restriction Period described expiration of the Restriction Period, Corporation will return this Stock Power to with a new, unrestricted, certificate for the Restricted Stock.
+Corporation: LOUISIANA-PACIFIC CORPORATION Ву Its Director: